 This spring, I worked with the Boston Jewish Film Festival, where I was as a Festival Administration and Research Intern.
-I also worked for TeenLife Media, where I maintained and produced content for a number of social media channels.
+I also worked for TeenLife Media, where I maintained and produced content for a number of social media channels with 20,000+ followers.

 I am seeking employment opportunities in communications, education, film, and the arts.
 I hope to one day continue my film studies education at a graduate level as well.